4. ON PAUL K. FEYERABEND

 Media distractions are evidently one reason for the pervasive confusions.
 Even the relatively obvious ecological situation has been distorted.
 There is no hope of clarity with regard to metaphysics in a relativist world, where the most tangible problems are unresolved.
 The British government have proved inept in countering crime, and educational standards are widely said to be falling.
 The facts of ecological drawback are global, but still widely neglected by politicians, whose version of science is so often a slave to economic considerations.
 The current situation amounts to a severe instance of “anything goes.”

 Professor Feyerabend was an obvious feature of discrepancy in the academic landscape; there are other less profiled matters causing confusion.
-It is evident that conflicting views exist, even though sharing a similar scientific status.
+Conflicting views exist, nominally sharing a similar scientific status.
 For instance, scientists who promoted the early ecological arguments were opposed by scientists who maintained that those arguments were alarmist.
 Some of the opposing scientists were in league with the oil companies exercising vested interests in minimising the ecology probe.
 This situation was ongoing for decades, only surfacing on the media at a later stage, by which time the planet was severely damaged.